mmartins23/developer-roadmap/1- Git Basics/README.md

    This shows a log of all commits, including the one you just made.

 These steps demonstrate the basic workflow of using the staging area to prepare and commit changes in Git.
 The staging area provides a way to organize and structure your commits, allowing you to make clear and meaningful contributions to your project's history.

+***

+## When to commit

+Git works best, and works in your favor, when you commit your work often.
+Instead of waiting to make the commit perfect, it is better to work in small chunks and keep committing your work.
+If you are working on a feature branch that could take some time to finish, it helps you keep your code updated with the latest changes so that you avoid conflicts.

+Also, Git only takes full responsibility for your data when you commit.

+***